omine-me/FinalCheck/README.md

 * **Modifiers**: Does visibility of modifiers in viewports and renders differ?
 * **Composite** (alpha version): Do inputs of viewer node and composite node differ?
 Composite checking is currently incomplete due to limitations of the Blender Python API.
-* **Particles: Show Emitter**: Does visibility of particles in viewports and renders differ?
+* **Particles: Show Emitter**: Does Visibility of particle emitter in viewports and renders differ?
 * **Particles: Child Amount**: Does child amount of particles in viewports and renders differ?
 * **Particles: Viewport Display Amount**: Is amount of particles in viewports under 100%?
 * **Grease Pencil: Modifiers**: Does visibility of modifiers in viewports and renders differ?